CNugteren/CLBlast/README.md

 Supported routines
 -------------

-CLBlast is in active development but already supports almost all the BLAS routines.
-The supported routines are marked with '✔' in the following tables.
+CLBlast supports almost all the Netlib BLAS routines plus a couple of extra non-BLAS routines.
+The supported BLAS routines are marked with '✔' in the following tables.
 Routines marked with '-' do not exist: they are not part of BLAS at all.
 The different data-types supported by the library are:

 * __S:__ Single-precision 32-bit floating-point (`float`).
 * __D:__ Double-precision 64-bit floating-point (`double`).